-FEEDING INSTRUCTIONS: Feed ad lib from 32 days of age.
-Feed approximately 1250g/bird until approximately 40days of age.
+FEEDING INSTRUCTIONS: Feed unrestricted from 32 days of age.
+Feed approximately 1250g/ bird until approximately 40days of age.
 Fresh feed and water must be available at all times.

-Texture: Crumble or 3.2mm PelletPackaging: 10kg and 40kg bags
+- Texture: Crumble or 3.2mm Pellet - Packaging: 10kg and 40kg bags

 - Included standard in the broiler feed is a growth promoter and a coccidiostat - Contains at least 5% genetically modified organisms